hmc-cs111-spring2016/project-ideas/free-3.md

 user?
 What kinds of errors might occur, and how might they be communicated to the user?_

 It creates a model of a logic puzzle and checks properties of that model, and makes suggestions about how that puzzle could be altered based on the model.
 I can't imagine many other errors apart from syntactic errors.
+It would be a very back-and-forth process, with the user making modifications, the program giving them feedback on what changed, and so on.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but